-It’s ‘The Most Wonderful Time of the Year’ but, with the dark nights encroaching and couch potato syndrome kicking in, winter is bound to make everyone feel a little blue at times.
-For me it’s the plethora of tinsel, overbearing shopping crowds and demonic Father Christmas’ (we know you’re not the real one!) that get me down.
+With the dark nights in full swing and couch potato syndrome kicking in, winter is bound to make everyone feel a little blue at times.
+On top of that, it’s #BlueMonday on the 21st January – supposedly the most miserable day of the year!
+For me it’s the plethora of stuffy onesies, overbearing shopping crowds and misty mornings that get me down.
 With this in mind, I’ve come up with a handy guide on how to beat the winter blues once and for all…

 1. Get Out Of The House